Juke34/AliNe/README.md

 =========================================
 <img align="right" src="img/IRD.png" width="200" height="66" /> <img align="right" src="img/MIVEGEC.png" width="100" height="66" />

-AliNe is a pipeline written in nextflow that aims to efficienlty align reads against a reference genome using the tools of your choice.
+AliNe is a pipeline written in nextflow that aims to efficiently align reads against a reference genome using the tools of your choice.

 Genome + Reads => FastQC -> Alignment -> Sort -> MultiQC